railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 several steps, such as first call, renewing contact, waiting for a verbal agreement.
 You can easily configure this by creating your own stages through :menuselection:`Sales --> Configuration --> Leads & Opportunities --> Stages`.
 Use the sequence number to determine the order of the stages, i.e. 10 for First Call, 20 for Renewing Contact and so on.

-You can then use your own stages through the :guilabel:`Stage` field that is found up to the right of the lead definition.
+You can then use your own stages through the :guilabel:`Stage` field that is found to the right of the lead definition.
 To move it automatically to the next step, you can use the button that looks like a right arrow.

 ..
 Copyright © Open Object Press.
 All rights reserved.